-LONG AND SHORT VOWELS <<<<<< Copy the sentences.
+Copy the sentences.
 A long vowel says its name; a short vowel does not.
-ANKLE starts with a lang yourd sound, ANT does not ANKLE starts with a long vowel sound; ANT does not.
+ANKLE starts with a long vowel sound; ANT does not.
 OCEAN starts with a long vowel sound; OTTER does not.
 Fill in the blanks.
-Avowel says its name; avowel does not.
-A long vowel; a short vowel Write the words from the box that start with a long vowel. idea equal ankle actor usually anchor ocean ant idea equal affice actor usually affelior occall affic
+Avowel says its name; avowel dœs not.
+Write the words from the box that start with a long vowel. idea equal ankle actor usually anchor ocean ant